harrisonlab/phytophthora_fragariae/README.md

 # phytophthora_fragariae
-Commands used in the analysis of P. fragariae genomes A4, Bc23, Nov5, Nov77, ONT3 and SCRP245_v2
+Commands used in the analysis of P. fragariae genomes A4, Bc23, Nov5, Nov77, ONT3, SCRP245_v2, Bc16, 62471 and Nov27
 ====================

-Commands used during analysis of the Fusarium oxysporum fsp. fragariae genome.
-Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/Fusarium oxysporum fsp. fragariae
+Commands used during analysis of Phytophthora fragariae genomed.
+Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/phytophthora_fragariae

 The following is a summary of the work presented in this Readme:
 Data organisation: